darylsoonn/FEDAssignment2/README.md

 #### Homepage
 - There is a 3 image carousell that fades in and out automatically.
 - There is a gallery scroll function that shows models.
-- Comes with a footer to
+- Comes with a footer to show contact information and how to contact the company.

 #### Shop page
 - There is a catalogue of items that the shop sells, which shopgoers can select and add to their cart.